Hudson Lowe: Saint Helena

 On his arrival at Plantation House, he found that Napoleon had an uneasy relationship with Admiral Sir George Cockburn, who had been responsible for conveying Napoleon to St. Helena, and was in charge of him pending the arrival of a new Governor.
 Napoleon and Governor Lowe had a stormy relationship, and only met half a dozen times.
 To a large extent, Lowe's hands were tied by his instructions from The 3rd Earl Bathurst, but Lowe's characteristic lack of tact doubtless exacerbated the friction between them.

-The news that rescue expeditions were being planned by Bonapartists in the United States led to the enforcement of stricter regulations in October 1816.
+The news that rescue-expeditions were being planned by Bonapartists in the United States led to the enforcement of stricter regulations in October 1816.
 Lowe ordered sentries to be posted round the garden of Napoleon's residence, Longwood House, at sunset instead of at 9 p.m.
 He assigned a British officer the task of catching sight of Napoleon every day.
 Lowe created a set of petty rules that included restricting Napoleon to the Longwood Estate and requiring that the British not address Napoleon by his Imperial titles but only as a general.
 He demanded that Napoleon pay for part of his imprisonment, so Napoleon offered up some Imperial silver for sale.
 This created such a backlash in Europe that the demand had to be cancelled.
 Then he reduced the amount of firewood for Longwood.
 News that Napoleon was burning his furniture to stay warm again caused such a backlash of public sympathy that the supply of firewood was restored.

 All of this and more offended Napoleon and his followers, who campaigned against Lowe.
-Barry Edward O'Meara, the Irish surgeon, whilst initially providing information for Lowe, ultimately sided with Napoleon, and joined in criticisms from Las Cases and Montholon.
-The French, Russian and Austrian commissioners on St. Helena, whilst hostile to Napoleon, were also very critical of Lowe's conduct and found it impossible to get on with him.
+Barry Edward O'Meara, the Irish surgeon, while initially providing information for Lowe, ultimately sided with Napoleon, and joined in criticisms from Las Cases and Montholon.
+The French, Russian and Austrian commissioners on St. Helena, while hostile to Napoleon, were also very critical of Lowe's conduct and found it impossible to get on with him.